aas161/NeuroEvo-SANE/README.md

 # NeuroEvo-SANE
-Realization of SANE neurogenetic algorithm.
+Realization of SANE neurogenetic algorithm, feedforward with one hidden layer.